 Dentures are diverse not only in their design but also in the materials used for said design and function.

-A fan-favorite among the patients, porcelain is known for its strength and durability.
+Porcelain is known for its strength and durability.
 The ceramic material emulates the translucent features of glass and gives the teeth a more natural appearance than do resins.
 A wide selection of tooth shades is available for porcelain replacements, making the new set of teeth discrete and natural-looking.

 Metal Partial Dentures